Gigantopithecus: Research history

 Gigantopithecus blacki was named by anthropologist Ralph von Koenigswald in 1935 based on two third lower molar teeth, which, he noted, were of enormous size (the first was "Ein gewaltig grosser (...)
 Molar", the second was described as "der enorme Grösse besitzt"), measuring 20 × 22 mm.
 The specific name blacki is in honour of Canadian palaeoanthropologist Davidson Black, who had studied human evolution in China and had died the previous year.
 Von Koenigswald, working for the Dutch East Indies Mineralogical Survey on Java, had found the teeth in a drugstore in Hong Kong where they were being sold as "dragon bones" to be used in traditional Chinese medicine.
 By 1939, after purchasing more teeth, he determined they had originated somewhere in Guangdong or Guangxi.
 He could not formally describe the type specimen until 1952 due to his internment by Japanese forces during World War II.
 The originally discovered teeth are part of the collection of the University of Utrecht.
+While on Java, with the onset of World War II, von Koenigswald put the Gigantopithecus teeth in a milk bottle and buried them in a friend's backyard before being interned by Japanese forces.
+After the war, he recovered the fossils and moved to New York City and could not continue research on the subject.

 In 1955, a survey team that was led by Chinese palaeontologist Pei Wenzhong was tasked by the Chinese Institute of Vertebrate Palaeontology and Palaeoanthropology (IVPP) with finding the original Gigantopithecus locality.
 They collected 47 teeth among shipments of "dragon bones" in Guangdong and Guangxi.
 In 1956, the team discovered the first in situ remains, a third molar and premolar, in a cave (subsequently named "Gigantopithecus Cave") in Niusui Mountain, Guangxi.
-Also in 1956, Liucheng farmer Xiuhuai Qin discovered more teeth and the first mandible on his field.
-From 1957 to 1963, the IVPP survey team carried out excavations in this area and recovered two more mandibles and more than 1,000 teeth.
+Also in 1956, Liucheng farmer Tan Xiuhuai discovered more teeth and the first mandible on his field.
+From 1957 to 1963, the IVPP survey team carried out excavations in this area including most especially Yanyan Cave and recovered two more mandibles and more than 1,000 teeth.
+As of 2024, Yanyan Cave is the most productive Gigantopithecus site.
+In 2014, a fourth confirmed mandible was discovered in Yanliang, Central China.
+Indicated by extensive rodent gnawing marks, teeth primarily accumulated in caves likely due to porcupine activity.
+Porcupines gnaw on bones to obtain nutrients necessary for quill growth, and can haul large bones into their underground dens and consume them entirely, except the hard, enamel-capped crowns of teeth.
+This may explain why teeth are typically found in great quantity, and why remains other than teeth are so rare.